babyfish-ct/graphql-ts-client/README.md

-A new GraphQL client for TypeScript
+A new GraphQL client for TypeScript. it's TypeScript-DSL for GraphQL with full features.

 1. Supports GraphQL queries with strongly typed code.
 2. **Automatically infers the type of the returned data according to the strongly typed query request**, This is the essential difference between this framework and other similar frameworks, and it is also the reason why I created it.